Escape Into Underwater Bliss with These Aquarium Webcams

 The Oregon Coast Aquarium offers three live cams: one for sharks, one for sea otters and one for sea birds.
 The shark cam view shows the tunnel visitors walk through, and has bubbles rising up in front of the viewfinder, making it seem like you’re part of some sort of underwater-living community.

-The Steinhart Aquarium at the California Academy of Sciences in San Francisco has four unique, HD webcams: the Penguin cams (with educational feeding demonstrations at 10:30am and 3pm); the Reef Lagoon Cam (where you can watch stingrays glide by); the Philippine Coral Reef Cam (allowing you to explore the deepest indoor coral reef in the world); and the Farron Islands cam (putting the almost-impossible-to-access islands in your sights).
+The Steinhart Aquarium at the California Academy of Sciences in San Francisco has five unique, HD webcams: the Penguin Cam (with educational feeding demonstrations at 10:30am and 3pm); the Reef Lagoon Cam (where you can watch stingrays glide by); the Philippine Coral Reef Cam (allowing you to explore the deepest indoor coral reef in the world); a Coral-Spawning Cam; and the Farron Islands Cam (putting the almost-impossible-to-access islands in your sights).

 The Waikiki Aquarium has a webcam set up specifically for a Hawaiian Monk Seal named Hōʻailona, who was found on the island of Kauaʻi in 2008, after he had been abandoned by his mother at birth.
 He’s lived at the Aquarium since 2011, and has led the institution to partner with NOAA Fisheries to provide education, conduct outreach, and continue studies necessary to gain important information on monk seal health and disease.